 The Cadet Command Staff College is the last school in the CTEP progression.
 It takes cadets at the strategic level and teaches them the skills to plan and execute a wing level event such as an encampment.
-They begin with creating their vision and mission statement for their an encampment and then spend the weekend planning for an upcoming encampment.
+They begin with creating their vision and mission statement for their encampment and then spend the weekend planning for an upcoming encampment.
 Many times the ideas that they come up with are implemented into an actual encampment.
-This school is also a requirement if cadets want the teach at CTEP in the future.
+The CCSC school completes the CTEP experience.

 Officer Training School (OTS)